micropython/micropython/docs/samd/pinout.rst

 For the definition of the table columns see the explanation at the table for Adafruit ItsyBitsy M4 Express :ref:`samd51_pinout_table`.

+Default pin assignments:
+- UART 2 at pins PB27 and PB26, labelled RX and TX
+- I2C 4 at pins PA12 and PA13, labelled SCL0 and SDA0
+- I2C 3 at pins PA16 and PA17, labelled SCL1 and SDA1
+- SPI 5 at pins PB00, PB02 and PB03, labelle MISO, MOSI and SCK

 There seems to be no default pin assignment for this board.

 Sparkfun SAMD51 Thing Plus pin assignment table